Nitload-NSI/StgSharp/ReadMe.md

 StgSharp provides full support of all OpenGL APIs and features, and provides a cross platform viewport manager based on [GLFW](https://www.glfw.org/).

 As well, we provide support to [EXPRESS language](https://www.expresslang.org/) (or [ISO 1303-11](https://www.iso.org/standard/38047.html)).
 You can use it to build a blueprint or other structured data.
+One thing to be noticed is that our support to EXPRESS lang is not fully implemented, some of the keywords and language feature is not available, due to complexity in C#.

 ## Install ##